 WHAT MAKES US DIFFERENT FROM ANY OTHER “SURVEYOR”

-- I embrace the “NEW TECHNOLOGY” in Surveying a Vessel in which I have incorporated the “OLD” School with the “NEW”.
+- “NEW TECHNOLOGY” in Surveying a Vessel in which I have incorporated the “OLD” School with the “NEW”.

 - I return emails and phone calls in a timely manner.